More

 Share On

-The corporate world has moved past the times when IT administrators could secure their endpoints by enforcing measures at the network level for devices that operated within the physical boundaries of a workplace.
+The corporate world has moved past the times when IT admins could secure their endpoints by enforcing measures at the network level for devices that operated within the physical boundaries of a workplace and their specific role within the organization.
 With remote working picking pace and being considered the new normal, businesses are inclining toward security strategies that suit modern business needs and can no longer stick to the data security practices that once worked.

 Role Based Access Control